 Pemba, the capital of Cabo Delgado province, is the main entry point from the mainland to the Quirimbas islands.
-From Pemba you can make your way to Ibo, the administrative centre and the best connected of the islands, by road and sea, or by plane.
+From Pemba you can make your way to Ibo, the administrative centre and the best connected of the islands, by road and sea, or by light aircraft transfer.
 Alternatively, you can travel from the mainland to Quirimba island, by car and boat only.

 Flights arrive in Pemba on a daily basis from a number of African hubs including Johannesburg (South Africa), Nairobi (Kenya), Dar Es Salaam (Tanzania) or Mozambique’s capital, Maputo.